abhishekabhane/AA-developers/README.md

-This is a basic website which is made with ❤️ using Node express mongoDB in the backend and EJS for the frontend and bootstrap for the styling of the page.
+This website is built with ❤️ using Node.js, Express, and MongoDB on the backend, with EJS for templating and Bootstrap for styling.

 --- Pre-requisite ---

-1. Basic understanding of Nodejs, js, express, mongoDB, HTML and CSS
+1. A basic understanding of Node.js, JavaScript, Express, MongoDB, HTML, and CSS
-2. Latest version of node js installed in the PC/Laptop
+2. The latest version of Node.js installed on your computer

 --- INSTALLATION ---

-1. Download all the files and save it in a folder
+1. Download all the project files and save them in a folder.
-2. open command prompt or terminal
+2. Open command prompt or terminal.
-3. navigate to the folder directory
+3. Navigate to the project directory.
-4. Type "npm install" to install all the dependencies
+4. Run the command npm install to install all the necessary dependencies.
-5. Type "npm start" or "node app.js" to the run the server
+5. Start the server by running npm start or node app.js.
-6. Open browser
+6. Open your browser and visit https://localhost:3000 to view the website.
-7. type "https://localhost:3000" and press enter, the site will be visible